 This next question relates to some of your values regarding various aspects of animal welfare.
 Please mark your agreement with every statement:

-[ ] Agricultural animals should have freedom to express a majority of their normal behavioural repertoire. [ ] Agricultural animals’ are entitled to a quick and humane death at the end of their lives.
+[ ] Agricultural animals should have freedom to express a majority of their normal behavioral repertoire. [ ] Agricultural animals are entitled to a quick and humane death at the end of their lives.

 These next questions relate to some of your beliefs regarding various aspects of animal welfare.
 Please mark your agreement with every statement:

-[ ] If animals are producing (i.e. gaining weight, producing eggs, etc.), that means they have good welfare. [ ] Agricultural animals have individual temperaments. [ ] Agricultural animals can experience something akin to boredom. [ ] It is important to meet the majority of behavioural needs possessed by agricultural animals (behavioural needs are defined here as those behaviours animals are highly motivated to engage in).
+[ ] If animals are producing (i.e., gaining weight, producing eggs, etc.), that means they have good welfare. [ ] Agricultural animals have individual temperaments. [ ] Agricultural animals can experience something akin to boredom. [ ] It is important to meet the majority of behavioral needs of agricultural animals (behavioral needs are here defined as those behaviors in which animals are highly motivated to be engaged).

 An earlier survey of animal science students revealed several current animal production practices/outcomes that students felt were of concern.
 The following list represents some of the more frequently mentioned items.
 Please rate the following practices/outcomes using these choices: